The Trees at Keele

 Uses: its tolerance of poor soils makes it a useful timber crop.
 The wood is used for roofing, flooring, chipboard and paper pulp.

-Location : There is a row of trees between the road to the Observatory and the car-park, square O7, compartment 61a.
+Location : There is a row of trees by the track to the Observatory; square O7.